Also known as: Sipple syndrome, MEN II, Pheochromocytoma - MEN II, Thyroid cancer - pheochromocytoma or Parathyroid cancer - pheochromocytoma

 Call your health care provider if you notice symptoms of MEN II or if someone in your family receives such a diagnosis.

-Screening close relatives of people with MEN II may lead to early detection of the syndrome and related cancers, allowing potentially preventive intervention.
+Screening close relatives of people with MEN II may lead to early detection of the syndrome and related cancers.
+This may allow for steps to prevent complications.

 - Review date: